JanssenProject/jans/docs/admin/install/docker-install/quick-start.md

 - docker
 ---

-# Docker Based Quick Start Installation
+!!!
+Warning
+    **This image is for testing and development purposes only.
+Use Janssen [helm charts](https://github.com/JanssenProject/jans/tree/main/charts/janssen) for production setups.**

+## Overview

 The quickest way to get a Janssen Server up and running is to install a Docker container-based fully featured Janssen Server.

-!!!
-Note

-    This method of installation is suitable only for testing, development, or feature exploration purposes.
-Not for production deployments.

 ## System Requirements